influxdata/telegraf/plugins/processors/lookup/README.md

   ## Available formats are:
   ##    json               -- JSON file with 'key: {tag-key: tag-value, ...}' mapping
   ##    csv_key_name_value -- CSV file with 'key,tag-key,tag-value,...,tag-key,tag-value' mapping
+  ##    csv_key_values     -- CSV file with a header and 'key,tag-value,...,tag-value' mapping
   # format = "json"

   ## Template for generating the lookup-key from the metric.